ECC memory: Personal computers

 In 1982 this 512 KB memory board from Cromemco used 22 bits of storage per 16-bit word to perform single-bit error correction.

 Seymour Cray famously said "parity is for farmers" when asked why he left this out of the CDC 6600.
 Later, he included parity in the CDC 7600, which caused pundits to remark that "apparently a lot of farmers buy computers".
 The original IBM PC and all PCs until the early 1990s used parity checking.
 Later ones mostly did not.

 Most data paths on a 2020s personal computer, including PCIe, SATA, chip-to-chip interconnection, and on-disk storage, have some form of ECC protection.
 The lack of ECC on main memory is in comparison unusual, especially given the size and higher likelihood of corruption.
-Linus Torvalds wrote a long e-mail thread in 2021 attacking Intel's choice to forgo ECC support on desktop platforms, when contemporary AMD desktop platforms could use (but not necessary enable the ECC feature on) registered DIMMs with ECC support.
+Linus Torvalds wrote a long post in a forum in 2021 attacking Intel's choice to forgo ECC support on desktop platforms, when contemporary AMD desktop platforms could use (but not necessary enable the ECC feature on) registered DIMMs with ECC support.